playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-If we run this code, it will render as-expected with the initial screen size, but on subsequent re-renders will not update the value on screen.
+If we run this code, it will render as expected with the initial screen size, but subsequent re-renders will not update the value on the screen.
 This is because the `resize` event is only triggered on the `window` object (associated with the `<html>` tag) and does not permeate downwards towards other elements.

 You see, by default, events will always "bubble" upwards in the DOM tree from their emitted position.
 So, if we click on a `div`, the `click` event will start from the `div` and bubble all the way up to the `html` tag.